 In a diploid organism like a human, each individual receives one copy of a given gene from their parents.
 Often there are multiple variants of a gene present in a population; each different variant or version is called an allele.

 In a Punnett square, each of the possible combinations of alleles you could inherit from your mother is placed atop one column of a grid, while each of the possible combinations of alleles you could inherit from your father goes beside one of the rows.
-The grid makes it possible to quickly compute the ratio of one genotype or phenotype to another.
+The grid makes it possible to quickly compute the Punnett square ratios of one genotype or phenotype to another.

 In general, you will have a row for each possible combination of alleles an individual can inherit from one parent, and a column for each possible combination they can inherit from the other.
 If you are working with only one gene that has two alleles, for example, your Punnett square should have two rows and two columns.

-Draw the grid.
 Above each column, write out one possible combination of alleles the organism could inherit from its mother.
 Next to each row, write one possible combination of alleles the organism could inherit from its father.
 Often alleles are represented with a letter, where a capital letter is a dominant allele and a lowercase letter is a recessive allele, and a different letter stands for each gene.